Phlow/feeling-responsive/_posts/design/2014-10-09-header-logo-only.md

 layout: page
 title:  "Header With Logo Only"
 subheadline:  "Headers With Style"
 description: "Feeling Responsive allows you to use all kinds of headers.
-This example shows a header just with an image on the standard background."
+This is the default mode.
+It shows a header just with your logo on the standard background."
 categories:
     - design
 tags: